 Confirmation of Normal Hearing: Hearing loss can cause delays in speech and language development and slow response to speech therapy intervention.
 Members should have their hearing screened at the PCP's office during their Texas Health Steps exam per the periodicity schedule.
-Referral for formal hearing testing with a specialist or formal hearing testing at the PCP's office is recommended if progress in speech therapy is slow, and normal hearing ability has not been confirmed by previous formal audiometric testing.
+Referral for formal hearing testing with a specialist or formal hearing testing at the PCP's office is needed if progress in speech therapy is slow, and normal hearing ability has not been confirmed by previous formal audiometric testing.
+Formal assessment of hearing by the PCP, an audiologist or Ear Nose and Throat Specialist (ENT) may be requested at any point during an episode of speech therapy based on lack of progress or history of previous hearing loss.